MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/gcp-terraform-windows.md

     ![A screenshot of the 'terraform apply' command.](./img/gcp-windows/terraform-apply.png)

-- After a few minutes, you should be able to open the Azure portal and navigate to the `arc-gcp-demo` resource group.
+- After a few minutes, you should be able to open the Azure portal and navigate to the `Azure Arc gcp-demo` resource group.
 The Windows Server virtual machine created in GCP will be visible as a resource.

     ![A screenshot of an Azure Arc enabled server in the Azure portal.](./img/gcp-windows/server.png)